Kate (text editor): Features

 Kate is a source code editor that features syntax highlighting for over 300 file formats with code folding rules.
 The syntax highlighting is extensible via XML files.
 It supports UTF-8, UTF-16, ISO-8859-1 and ASCII encoding schemes and can detect a file's character encoding automatically.
 Kate offers code completion and reference finding for various programming languages through its Language Server Protocol Client plugin.
 The default configuration supports C, C++, D, Fortran, Go, Latex, Python, Rust, and OCaml.

 Kate's main text editor widget is called KatePart, which is reusable under the terms of the LGPL version 2 license.
 It must not be confused with the KParts, a KDE plugin framework for user interface components that Kate also uses.

 Kate can be used as a modal text editor through its vi input mode.

 Kate features multiple document interface, window splitting, project editing and sessions to facilitate editing multiple documents.
 Using sessions, one can customize Kate for different projects by saving the list of open files, the list of enabled plug-ins and the window configuration.

 Kate includes the KDE terminal emulator Konsole through its Terminal Tool View plugin.
-As of April 2021, this feature is not available for the Windows version of Kate.
+Since version 23.04, the terminal is also available on windows.

 The "quick open" feature allows searching opened files by name for quick recalling.
 Line modification indicators highlight lines with unsaved changes and lines added in the current session.

 Being a KDE application, Kate transparently opens and saves files over all protocols supported by KIO libraries.
 This includes HTTP, FTP, SSH, SMB and WebDAV, among others.

 As of September 2021, unlike Xed, Kate is equipped with a session manager which allows naming, saving, and restoring sessions, meaning a list of momentarily open file tabs.
 Saved sessions are stored as key-value-formatted *.katesession files into ~/.local/share/kate/sessions/.